Michael Steffen Kobor, PhD

 Lab Manager and Research Scientist

-I am involved in many aspects of lab operations.
-My main job, however, together with David and our other technicians, is to keep the array pipeline running smoothly.
+I am involved in many admin and wet-lab aspects of lab operations.
+My main job, however, together with Kristy, Hilary, and Karlie, is to keep the array pipeline running smoothly.
 We run thousands of DNA methylation and genotyping arrays yearly for collaborators all around the world and in Canada.
 I have a BSc in Cell and Molecular Biology from Colorado State University and an MSc (focused on multifactorial neural tube defects) and PhD (focused on genetic imprinting) in Medical Genetics from the University of British Columbia.

 When I am not in the lab I enjoy playing basketball, traveling, and spending time with my family.